 The first piece of evidence presented by Easterlin is that average happiness does not differ between rich and poor nations.
 This claim is based on analyses of average happiness in a dozen countries against the log of income per head.
-Yet consideration of absolute income, rather than log-income radically changes the picture and yields a correlation of +.59 (Veenhoven 1989).
-Later studies in this line using an ever greater number of nations have also shown strong correlations and a recent study among 123 nations even found a strong correlation between average happiness and log-income across nations (Deaton 2008).
+Yet, consideration of absolute income, rather than log-income radically changes the picture and yields a correlation of +0.59 (Veenhoven, 1989).
+Later studies in this line using an ever greater number of nations have also shown strong correlations and a recent study among 123 nations even found a strong correlation between average happiness and log-income across nations (Deaton, 2008) of an equal magnitude as the within country correlation between individual income and happiness (Stevenson and Wolfers, 2008, 2013).